afscrome/TelligentTableOfContents/Readme.md

-﻿#Table of Contents plugin for Zimbra Social
+#Table of Contents plugin for Zimbra Social

 The Table of Contents plugin  allows you to automatically generate a table of contents for a wiki page, blog post, forum post or media file.